KDE/cutehmi/modules/templates_minimal_1/README.md

 ```qbs
 name: "templates_minimal_1"
 ```
-Product name is the same as __module name__.
+Product name is the same as fully qualified __name__.
 This is also the same as directory name of the module.

 ```qbs
 minor: 0